Matthew12o/MNN-System/System/Primitive Neurons/Primitive.md

 Neuron Components:
 ### 1. Neuron
+#### Notes
+- Simplifying Neurons to have one dendrite and axon each.
+While it would be more accurate to have multiple dendrites and axons to modulate each signals, the complexity it poses is to great and it'll also simply computation to use a single axon and dendrite.
+Modulation is done on the synaptic level, therefore, the interaction can occur without changing large portion of the function
 #### Feature
 Container for axons and dendrites.
 Checks/updates for its own potential and signals to axon for output if triggered.